The Key to Getting Sellers to Use Marketing Content

 Sales is annoyed, while marketing is frustrated—maybe even a little sad.

-Leaders from both sides say this must stop.
+Leaders from both sides say this has to stop.
 “Everyone get on the same page on this,” they say.

 The two sides try collaborating, but the problem persists.